wborgeaud/ctf-writeups/angstromctf2019/README.md

 - Ranking: 35th
 - Challenges solved: 28

-Here are the writeups of the crypto challenges (except Eightball) and a reversion challenge Icthyo that I enjoyed.
+Here are the writeups of the crypto challenges (except Eightball) and Icthyo, a reversing challenge that I enjoyed.